stfc/PSyclone/examples/psyad/lfric/tangent_linear_tweaked/README.md

 This directory contains the tweaked tangent linear kernels that `psyad` aims to translate into their adjoint form.
-These kernels have been copied from the `../tangent_linear` directory hand hand modified as `psyad` is not currently able to process them in their original form.
+These kernels have been copied from the `../tangent_linear` directory and hand modified as `psyad` is not currently able to process them in their original form.
 The changes made to the tweaked versions can be easily seen using `diff`.
 For example, `diff